User25514/Santi-Logger/Privacy.md

-Limited retention: Data is deleted regularly, redactions are honoured and backups are purged User access and control: Users can request a copy of their data or object to processing at any time Context-based use: The bot is used in closed Discord server environments, and only for group moderation-related purposes If future features require your explicit consent (e.g. analytics tied to external tools, or optional reporting features), VRCat will request this clearly before use.
+Limited retention: Data is deleted regularly, redactions are honoured and backups are purged User access and control: Users can request a copy of their data or object to processing at any time Context-based use: The bot is used in closed Discord server environments, and only for group moderation-related purposes If future features require your explicit consent (e.g. analytics tied to external tools, or optional reporting features), Santi Logger will request this clearly before use.
 Consent can be withdrawn at any time by opening a support ticket.

 ## 4. Data Storage and Security

 All data is currently stored on self-hosted servers located in the UK.
-VRCat does not use third-party cloud providers at this time.
+Santi Logger does not use third-party cloud providers at this time.
 Security measures include:

 - Encryption at rest and in transit